 The Maher Wells are already implementing PFAS treatment and providing safe drinking water to the residents of Hyannis.
-By allowing the plume to continue to migrate to the Maher Wells, the PFAS related to the Airports release (along with other multiple sources) will be effectively treated.
+By allowing the plume to continue to migrate to the Maher Wells, the PFAS related to the Airports release (along with other multiple sources) will be effectively treated and not reinjected allowing continued plume migration.
 Additionally, since a majority of the PFAS impacted soil at the Airport has been capped, it is expected that the concentrations in groundwater will continue to decline over time until they are below the applicable Method 1 standard.
 The cost to implement this technology will be evaluated in the future based on discussions between the Town of Barnstable and the Airport.
-In addition, research of the properties located within the Airports PFAS plume has determined that the affected properties are serviced by municipal water.
+The Airport also realizes that the amount of granulated active carbon required for treatment at the Maher Wells will likely increase proportionality to the increase in PFAS concentration at the Maher Wells once the Airports plume converge with the existing non-airport related plumes.